kevinhwong1/KevinHWong_Notebook/_posts/2019-12-05-DNA-RNA-Extractions-Thermal-Transplant-Porites-LARVAE-Trial-1.md

 # Quantify Results

-* Today, I did the 2 adult and [3 larval samples](https://kevinhwong1.github.io/KevinHWong_Notebook/DNA-RNA-Extractions-Thermal-Transplant-Porites-LARVAE-Trial-1/) at the same time, therefore I quantified all of the results together.
+* Today, I did the 3 larval and [2 adult samples](https://kevinhwong1.github.io/KevinHWong_Notebook/DNA-RNA-Extractions-Thermal-Transplant-Porites-Trial-3/) at the same time, therefore I quantified all of the results together.

 ### Qubit